-30. Financial risk management objectives and policies
+31. Financial risk management objectives and policies

-The Company through its operations is exposed to interest risk, credit risk and liquidity risk.
+The Company's senior management oversees the management of these risks.
 The Company's senior management oversees the management of these risks.
 The Company's senior management ensures that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
 The senior management reviews and agrees policies for managing each of these risks, which are summarised below.